Zero-Shot Polygon Matching with Pre-trained Models for Pose Estimation and Polygon Cloud from Challenging Stereo: Experiments

-\textbf{Pyramid matching.} The goal of pyramid matching is to provide an adaptive search window.
+The goal of BPM is to provide an adaptive search window.
 For the ablation of the pyramid matching, we employed a standard approach to define the search window.
-Specifically, for each source polygon $G_i$ in the left image of the stereo pair, a search range $R_i$ is defined in the right image with a radius corresponding to the shortest side of the bounding box $B_i$ around $G_i$.
+Specifically, for each source polygon $P_i$ in the left image of the stereo pair, a search range $R_i$ is defined in the right image with a radius corresponding to the shortest side of the bounding box $B_i$ around $P_i$.
 During global matching, candidate polygons are searched within the range $R_i$.
-Most polygons have smaller search ranges $R_i$, so fewer polygons need to be matched during the subsequent local matching stage, leading to faster processing.
-However, this also results in fewer final matches.
-Moreover, for more challenging tasks, such as matching small targets in large-scale images, the static nature of $R_i$ can lead to more misses due to its smaller scale compared to the overall image size. \\ \textbf{LoJoGM.} LoJoGM achieves fine matches by leveraging local features based on multiple correlations.
-For the ablation of this module, we replace the LoJoGM module with a greedy optimization algorithm.
-Specifically, each source polygon selects the target polygon with the highest geometric similarity.
-Although this may not always lead to a globally optimal solution, it is optimal for each local match.
-The final matching performance in Table~\ref{exp_tabel:4}, evaluated by the ACR metric, decreases by approximately 80\% compared to \method.
-This demonstrates that relying solely on the geometric features of polygons is inadequate for polygon matching, as these features are not robust to changes in viewpoint and segmentation variations.
+Most polygons have smaller search ranges $R_i$, so fewer polygons need to be matched during the subsequent local matching stage, leading to faster processing, though this also results in fewer final matches.
+Moreover, for more challenging tasks, such as matching small targets in large-format images, the static nature of $R_i$ can lead to more misses due to its smaller scale compared to the overall image size. \\